-Under the Stock Option Plan, the Company is authorized to issue up to 3,000,000 Shares pursuant to Options granted under the Stock Option Plan, less any Shares issued or issuable pursuant to Options granted under Company's previous stock option plan.
+Under the Stock Option Plan, the Company is authorized to issue up to 3,000,000 Shares pursuant to Stock Options granted under the Stock Option Plan, less any Shares issued or issuable pursuant to Stock Options granted under Company's previous stock option plan.

-A total of 1,631,740 Shares, representing approximately 2.33% of the Company's outstanding Shares, are reserved for possible issuance under the Stock Option Plan.
-As of the date of this Information Circular, there are 162,861 Options granted and outstanding, or 0.23% of the Company's outstanding Shares.
+A total of 1,631,740 Shares, representing approximately 2.33% of the Company's issued and outstanding Shares, are reserved for possible issuance under the Stock Option Plan.
+As of the date of this Information Circular, there are 415,276 Stock Options granted and outstanding, or 0.6% of the Company's outstanding Shares.

-Under the Stock Option Plan, the Board may grant Options to directors, employees and service providers of the Company or its subsidiaries.
-The terms of any such Option, including any conditions to vesting, are determined by the Board within the limitations set out in the Stock Option Plan.
-The exercise price is determined by the Board, provided that it is not less than the closing price of the Shares on the TSX on the last trading day preceding the date on which the Option is granted.
+Under the Stock Option Plan, the Board may grant Stock Options to directors, employees and service providers of the Company or its subsidiaries.
+The terms of any such Stock Option, including any conditions to vesting, are determined by the Board within the limitations set out in the Stock Option Plan.
+The exercise price is determined by the Board, provided that it is not less than the closing price of the Shares on the TSX on the last trading day preceding the date on which the Stock Option is granted.
 Vesting conditions are set at the discretion of the Board.
-Options are non-assignable and non-transferrable.
+Stock Options are non-assignable and non-transferrable.

-The Stock Option Plan provides that the maximum number of Shares available for issuance to Stock Option Plan participants within a one year period, shall not exceed 10% of the number of issued and outstanding Shares.
-The Stock Option Plan provides that the maximum number of Shares available for issuance to any one person under the Stock Option Plan and any other equity compensation arrangement, shall not exceed 5% of the number of issued and outstanding Shares.
+The Stock Option Plan provides that the maximum number of Shares available for issuance to Stock Option Plan participants within a one-year period, shall not exceed 10% of the number of issued and outstanding Shares.
+The maximum number of Shares available for issuance to any one person under the Stock Option Plan and any other equity compensation arrangement, shall not exceed 5% of the number of issued and outstanding Shares.
+The maximum number of Shares issuable, at any time, to Stock Option Plan participants that are Reporting Insiders (as such term is defined under applicable Canadian securities laws); or issued to participants that are Reporting Insiders within a one-year period; pursuant to Stock Options or any other Share compensation arrangement of the Company shall not, in aggregate, exceed 10% of the number of issued and outstanding Shares.

-The Stock Option Plan provides that the Board may amend any provision of the Stock Option Plan or any outstanding Option at any time, subject to any required regulatory approval, provided that no such amendment shall extend the term, reduce the exercise price, or materially impair the rights of any outstanding optionholder (except with consent or for purposes of complying with the requirements of any regulatory authority or stock exchange).
+The Stock Option Plan provides that the Board may amend any provision of the Stock Option Plan or any outstanding Stock Option at any time, subject to any required regulatory approval, provided that no such amendment shall extend the term, reduce the exercise price, or materially impair the rights of any outstanding optionholder (except with consent or for purposes of complying with the requirements of any regulatory authority or stock exchange).